Our rating(3.9/5)

 Worldpay fees and costs

-To get a Worldpay card machine, you need to sign up for an 18-month contract with monthly charges and card fees tailored for your business.
+To get a Worldpay card machine, you need to sign up for an 18-month contract with monthly charges and tailored card fees.

 The fees are partly negotiable (get a quote here), but certain costs are the same for everyone.

 The more you know about your sales volume, distribution of cards accepted and overall requirements, the easier it will be to reach a fair quote.
 And the higher your transaction volume, the better are your transaction fees.
-Otherwise, you may end up with the higher total cost than what you can get elsewhere from the likes of Takepayments and SumUp.
+Otherwise, you may end up paying more than if you went with Takepayments or SumUp.

-What draws new customers to Worldpay is the Custom plan where you can get a tailored fees for debit, credit and business card.
+What draws new customers to Worldpay is the Custom plan with tailored fees for debit, credit and business cards.
 This used to be restricted to businesses with an annual card turnover of at least £100k, or typically above £250k.
-But Worldpay can now also offer these tailored rates for merchants transacting for less, making it an option to consider also for sole traders.
+But Worldpay can now also offer custom rates for merchants transacting for less, making it an option to consider for sole traders too.

-Debit card fees are can get as low as 0.3%, but are typically 0.6% for lower-volume sellers transacting for less than £90k annually.
-Credit cards issued in the UK would typically be in the 0.9-1.5% range, with the option to negotiate even lower fees for businesses making over £2 million per year.
-Business and non-European card rates would be above 2.2%, nearly 3% for the smaller merchants.
+Debit card fees can get as low as 0.3%, but are typically 0.6% for lower-volume sellers transacting for less than £90k annually.
+Credit cards issued in the UK would typically be in the 0.7-1% range, with the option to negotiate even lower fees for merchants making over £2 million per year.
+Business and non-European card rates would be above 2.2%, nearly 3% for smaller businesses.
+An custom authorisation charge may be added.

-There are monthly minimum charge (from £15/month) if transaction fees do not reach the agreed minimum that month.
-Debit and credit cards have different rates plus an authorisation charge, but they are only specified during your chat with Worldpay.
+There’s a monthly minimum charge (from £15/month) if transaction fees do not reach the agreed minimum that month.

-You also pay from £17.95 + VAT for the desktop terminal or £23 + VAT monthly for the mobile terminal in rental, with merchant account costs added on top.
-PCI management requires a monthly fee of £5 monthly.
+You also pay from £17.50 + VAT for the desktop terminal or £23 + VAT monthly for the mobile terminal to rent, with merchant account costs added on top.
+PCI-DSS management requires a monthly fee of £5.

-Smaller businesses accepting less than £100,000 can opt for the Simplicity plan.
-On this, you pay one fixed monthly fee that covers terminal hire, the merchant account and PCI compliance.
+Businesses accepting less than £300,000 are recommended the Simplicity plan.
+This has one fixed monthly fee covering terminal hire, the merchant account and PCI-DSS compliance.

 It has no monthly minimum service charge, but that’s because you’re paying a higher fixed monthly fee covering everything except for transactions, which have a rate of 1.5% for all cards without an authorisation fee.